fayez-nazzal/TestGPT/README.md

 Your AI testing companion that writes tests on your behalf, automated to get you to build and ship faster without sacrificing tests.

-By default, TestGPT will use OpenAI gpt-3.5-turbo-16k model, but you have the optio to use gpt-4, or any other model you want.
+By default, TestGPT will use OpenAI gpt-3.5-turbo-16k model, but you have the option to use gpt-4, or any other model you want.

 > 🤖 A Visual Studio Code Extension is available!
 Check it in the <strong>[VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=FayezNazzal.testgpt)</strong>